 Top 3 Ripple Price Predictions for 2018

-Probably you are here because Ripple is now at $2 when two weeks ago it was $3,8.
-Lets not forget that 2 month ago it was at $0.2020.
+Probably you are here because Ripple is now at $0.83 when 2 months ago it was $3,8.
+Lets not forget that 3 month ago it was at $0.2020.
 Before we delve into the topic at hand, it is important to understand the difference between Ripple and other cryptocurrencies as well as how this difference might affect Ripple’s price moving forward.
 To start with, although cryptocurrencies are built on blockchain technology to combat the double spend problem, the way this blockchain technology functions differs from one cryptocurrency to another.
 For instance, Bitcoin uses what is known as proof of work (PoW) to validate a block, whereas other cryptocurrencies, most notably DASH, use an algorithm called proof of stake (PoS).

 Remarkably, Ripple uses neither proof of work nor proof of stake.
 Instead, it uses a unique consensus protocol that is more scalable than anything Bitcoin has to offer.
 To put matters into perspective, while Bitcoin can process seven transactions per second, Ripple has the ability to process 1500 transactions in the same second.
 Furthermore, this scalability is complimented with speed.
 In other words, a single transaction on the Bitcoin network can take up to 60 minutes to process, but the same transaction on the Ripple network will be done in a matter of second.